Terms of Service

 • "Change Order" — A modification to a Phase's scope, price, timeline, or other terms, subject to the approval process described in Section 7.3.

-• "Estimated Stripe Processing Cost" — An estimate of Stripe's card-processing and related payment-infrastructure costs for a transaction, deducted from the Contractor's Payout.
+• "Estimated Stripe Processing Cost" — An estimate of Stripe's card-processing and related payment-infrastructure costs for a card transaction, deducted from the Contractor's Payout.
 This is not an additional fee charged to the Client.

 3. Eligibility